dmlc/minerva/README.md

 ## Latest News

+* We've cleared quite a lot of Minerva's dependencies and made it easier to build.
+Please see [here](https://github.com/dmlc/minerva/wiki/Install-Minerva).
 * Minerva's Tutorial and API documents are released!
 * Minerva had migrated to [dmlc](https://github.com/dmlc), where you could find many awesome machine learning repositories!
 * Minerva now evolves to use cudnn_v2.
 Please download and use the new [library](https://developer.nvidia.com/cuDNN).